 WHY TAKE ROUND THE WORLD TRIP

-ADVENTURE & FUN: Adventure can be adrenaline-filled activities like white water rafting, bungee jumping, sky diving or scuba diving but it can also be wandering the streets of an unknown city and getting yourself lost only to find your way back to your hostel or just the experience of a squatter toilet or trying to communicate with only a few words of a foreign language.
-As we know from most kids movies, adventures might have moments of uncertainty but generally finish with a smile on your face and a great story that gets told over and over again.
+ADVENTURE & FUN: Adventure doesn't always have to involve high-octane activities like white water rafting, bungee jumping, skydiving, or scuba diving.
+It can also be as simple as strolling through the unfamiliar streets of a city and intentionally losing your way, only to navigate your way back to your hostel.
+It could be the experience of using a squatter toilet or struggling to communicate with limited knowledge of a foreign language.
+As demonstrated in many children's movies, adventures may have moments of uncertainty, but they often culminate in a great story and a smile on your face, one that you'll want to retell countless times.

 ESCAPE & RELAXATION: Occasionally, we crave nothing more than a peaceful retreat, away from the hustle and bustle of our daily lives.
 We seek refuge in a quiet beach, where we can practice yoga or read a book, and lose ourselves in the tranquility of our surroundings.
 As we watch the sunset with a local beer in hand or wake up to the sweet melodies of birdsong in a jungle, we're reminded that we're a world away from our usual responsibilities and demands, granting us an incredible sense of calm and renewal.
 For some, a walk through a rainforest or a scuba dive into the silent depths of the ocean can be an effective natural de-stressor.
 Whatever brings you this sense of peace, allow yourself to relax, let the tension fall from your muscles, and revel in the escape from the stresses and obligations of daily life.